 We are successful when our oversight promotes continuous improvement in the quality of audit services.
-To drive such improvement, we must focus not only on detecting audit deficiencies, but also preventing them from occurring in the first place.
+To drive such improvement, we must focus on not only detecting audit deficiencies, but also preventing them from occurring in the first place.
 This requires a forward-looking approach to the design and conduct of our oversight of registered firms.
+We will regularly assess our oversight activities and the processes and technology that support them to ensure their ongoing effectiveness in improving the quality of audit services.